ChauhanRohan-RC/PendulumWave/out/artifacts/PendulumWave2D_jar/readme.txt

 This is an interactive Pendulum Wave physics engine, with both 2D and 3D renderers and a real-time simulation environment

 ## CONTROLS ----------------------------------------------------
+-> W : Window  [Discrete]
+	Sets the fullscreen mode to Expanded or Windowed.

 -> [Ctr | Shf]-N : Pendulums  [Discrete]
 	Number of Pendulums in the Pendulum Wave.
 	<Keys> : N -> Increase Count  |  Shift-N -> Decrease Count  |  Ctrl-[Shift]-N -> Change count without resetting pendulums state